Wyoming's Reckless and Careless Driving Laws and Penalties

 Careless driving is a misdemeanor, but the consequences of a conviction are generally less severe than those for reckless driving.
 The possible penalties for a careless driving conviction are:

 • First offense.
-A first careless driving violation carries up to 20 days in jail and/or a maximum $200 in fines.
+A first careless driving violation carries a maximum of $200 in fines.

 • Second offense.
-A second careless driving conviction within a year carries up to 30 days in jail and/or a maximum $300 in fines.
+A second careless driving conviction within a year carries up $300 in fines.

 • Third or subsequent offense.
 For a third or subsequent careless driving violation within a year, the motorist faces up to six months in jail and/or a maximum $500 in fines.